Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - Remove or alter copyright notices
 - Claim authorship of the Software or its architectural design
 - Use the Software in violation of US export controls or applicable law
+- Use the Software in high-risk environments including but not limited to: medical diagnosis, critical infrastructure, weapons systems, life support systems, nuclear systems, or any environment where failure could result in death, serious injury, or significant property damage

 ## 5. TERM AND TERMINATION